 Where an object which is or has been of sacred, ritual or ceremonial significance to persons of Aboriginal descent is in the possession, custody or control of the Minister, the Minister shall not exhibit the object, or cause or permit it to be exhibited, in a manner or to persons not sanctioned by relevant Aboriginal custom.

-[Section 48 amended by No. 24 of 1995 s.
+[Section 48 amended: No. 24 of 1995 s.
 42.]

 49. Prohibition on publication